United Conservative Party

-The United Conservative Party of Alberta (UCP) is a conservative political party in the province of Alberta, Canada.
+The United Conservative Party of Alberta (UCP; Parti conservateur uni de l'Alberta, PCU) is a conservative political party in the province of Alberta, Canada.
 It was established in July 2017 as a merger between the Progressive Conservative Association of Alberta and the Wildrose Party.
 When established, the UCP immediately formed the Official Opposition in the Legislative Assembly of Alberta.
-The UCP won a majority mandate in the 2019 Alberta general election to form the government of Alberta, succeeding Rachel Notley's Alberta NDP.
+The UCP won a majority mandate in the 2019 Alberta general election to form the government of Alberta, succeeding Rachel Notley's Alberta New Democratic Party (Alberta NDP).
 The party won a renewed majority mandate in the 2023 Alberta general election under the leadership of Danielle Smith – albeit the smallest majority mandate in Alberta's history.

 History

 Origins

 When the Alberta New Democratic Party's (NDP) won the 2015 Alberta general election, it ended an uninterrupted period in which the Progressive Conservative Association of Alberta had won provincial elections since 1971, under Premiers Peter Lougheed, Don Getty, Ralph Klein, Ed Stelmach, Alison Redford, Dave Hancock and Jim Prentice.
 No other government had served for that long at the provincial or federal level in Canadian history.

 The Wildrose Party had formed in 2008 as a provincial political party in Alberta with the merger of the Alberta Alliance Party and the unregistered Wildrose Party of Alberta.
 Its members largely consisted of dissatisfied former Progressive Conservative supporters.
 Three of the first five Wildrose MLAs were defectors originally elected as Progressive Conservatives.

 Danielle Smith, who served as leader of the Wildrose Party from October 2009 until December 2014, made an unsuccessful attempt to merge the Wildrose and the PC party by resigning from the Wildrose and crossing the floor to join the governing Progressive Conservative Association of Alberta caucus under then Premier Jim Prentice, along with eight other Wildrose MLAs.
 The remaining Wildrose Party refused to consider the request by Smith to dissolve their party.
 Then Wildrose President David Yager said at the time "This is not a merger in any way.
 It is capitulation."
 When the NDP won in 2015 an Edmonton Sun article blamed the mass Wildrose defections for the loss.
 In the wake of the historic loss, uniting the Wildrose and PC parties became a major issue.

 In July 2016, federal MP and former minister Jason Kenney announced that he would seek the PC leadership on a platform of seeking a merger with the Wildrose.
 Kenney was elected PC leader on March 18, 2017.
 Negotiations between Wildrose leader Brian Jean and Kenney were successful; the merger agreement was released on May 18, 2017.
 The results of the July 22, 2017 internal votes on the merger agreement held by both parties supported the merger with 95% of Wildrose and PC members voting in favour.